 18. Pack (while ideally keeping your sanity intact).

 Packing is so challenging but, alas, a huge part of traveling.
-I had so much to say here that I decided to write a separate post dedicated solely to packing tips: check it out here.
+I had so much to say on this topic that I decided to write a separate post dedicated solely to packing tips: check it out here.

 19. Know your arrival plan.